HSLdevcom/hsl-map-documentation/README.md

 - [hsl-map-generator-ui](https://github.com/HSLdevcom/hsl-map-generator-ui) - an UI for generating static map images.
 Essentially a frontend for hsl-map-generator-server.
 - [hsl-map-generator-server](https://github.com/HSLdevcom/hsl-map-generator-server) - the server that generates map images with HSL's map style.
 Used for stop posters and station maps.
 - [hsl-map-web-ui](https://github.com/HSLdevcom/hsl-map-web-ui) - also known as "kuljettajaohje", it's a relatively simple map app that shows all current HSL routes.
-- [hsl-ticket-zone-map](https://github.com/HSLdevcom/hsl-ticket-zone-map) - a very simple embeddable map that shows the new ticket zones that will come into effect in 2019.
 - [hsl-map-deployer](https://github.com/HSLdevcom/hsl-map-deployer) - contains the docker-compose and ngnix configs that are deployed to the dev and prod servers.
 All changes to these configs should go through PRs to this repository.
 - [hsl-route-map-poc](https://github.com/HSLdevcom/hsl-route-map-poc) - a simple map app that shows all HSL's routes.
 - [jore-graphql](https://github.com/HSLdevcom/jore-graphql) - a repository containing the Dockerfile that builds the Postgraphile-powered JORE GraphQL API.